logzly. Evergreen Edge

 Search engines love content that stays useful over time.
 When Google sees a page that continues to answer a question, it rewards it with a stable ranking.
 That means you can spend a few hours today and reap the benefits for the next twelve months or more.
 In a world where ad costs keep climbing, having a free, reliable traffic source feels like finding a secret garden in the middle of a concrete jungle.

-The first step is picking a subject that won’t become obsolete next week.
+The first step is choosing a subject that won’t become obsolete next week.
 Think “how to start a blog,” “basic email list building,” or “understanding meta tags.”
 Avoid trends, product releases, or news events that have a short shelf life.

 Quick test: Ask yourself, “Will someone still be searching for this in a year?”
 If the answer is yes, you’re on the right track.
 When I first wrote a guide on “how to write a headline that converts,” I was surprised to see it still ranking high after two years.
 The reason?
 Headlines are a core skill that never goes out of style.

-Pro tip: Target a primary keyword and two to three related long‑tail phrases.
-For a post about “content calendars,” you might also rank for “how often to post on social media” and “free content calendar template.”
+Look for keywords with a decent amount of searches each month and low to medium competition.
+Then, target a primary keyword and two to three related long‑tail phrases.
+For a post about “content calendars,” you might also rank for “how often to post frequency” and “free content calendar template.”
 This spreads the traffic net without diluting the main focus.
+Building an evergreen content calendar is a practical way to keep your publishing rhythm aligned with those timeless topics.

 The content itself is where you earn trust.
 Keep sentences short, use everyday words, and break up the text with headings, bullet points, and short paragraphs.
 Google’s algorithms reward readability, and readers stay longer when the page feels easy to scan.